 Biodiversity depends upon the large-scale migration of species of all sizes and types of animals, a process of incalculable complexity and nuance that has developed over millions of years of evolution

 Wildlife Migration Bio-Corridors

-The Earth's Endangered Creatures website lists 2,588 endangered species in Ecuador.
-This list is just the symptom.
+The Earth’s Endangered Creatures website lists 2,588 endangered species in Ecuador — a shocking symptom of ecosystem dis-ease.
 What we need now is a cure for the real underlying causes.

-With the next 1,000 years expected to be warmer than normal there is a mass migration happening now from hotter low land areas into the Andes Mountains which offer cooler climates.
-Allowing for the large-scale migration of all species with permanently protected wildlife migration bio-corridors is the only way to succeed in conserving the region's biodiversity.
+With the next 1,000 years expected to be warmer than normal, there is a mass migration already beginning to happen: from hotter lowland areas into the Andes Mountains, which offer cooler climatic zones.
+The only way to conserve the region’s biodiversity is to support this large-scale migration of all species, which will only intensify over the coming years, with permanently protected wildlife migration bio-corridors.
 It’s also the only way to make sure that the rare and endangered species list does not grow exponentially.

 We all know that one of the causes of species extinction is habitat loss.
 But now with the climate warming rapidly, connectivity between diverse habitats is the real make or break cure.
 Bio-corridors that connect diverse habitats and allow species to seek varying food sources year round are essential.
 The size and design of these bio-corridors is dependent on many interrelated topics including: geography, ecosystem elements such as wetlands and uplands, flooding and other natural disturbances, historic wildlife migration patterns, ecosystem connectivity, local indigenous populations and their desires to name just a few.